nexusdrugi/demo-chess-board/.trae/documents/chess-game-technical-architecture.md

   - After UNDO_MOVE: recomputes isInCheck for the next current player based on the restored board.
   - Handles castling move execution by moving both king and rook.
   - Supports castling move undo by restoring both pieces to original positions.
+  - Sets gameStatus to 'check' when player is in check but game continues.

 ## 11. Castling Implementation (Implemented)